Crypto Signal Group Alternatives That Don’t Encourage Overtrading (2026)

 Replace notifications with your own alerts and a written no-trade checklist.
 If it’s not in your plan, you pass.

-Start with Free (no card).
+Start free (no card).
 Build your rules.
-Upgrade only if you want full history + range controls.
+Upgrade only if you want broader context across your watchlist and full history.
 See Pricing.

 Related decision pages